 Now head over to Magento product page and download the necessary release files to start a setup.
 For Magento store setup, you can download the files via Composer, via Git, and as a zip/tar archive, although the Composer option is the most popular among the developers.

 After the prerequisite check, the system will get you through the key installation steps, such as:

 You’ll also have to consider administration configurations, like your admin username and password as well as the URL path to your admin login page.

 This step might seem hardcore for those non-techy merchants, but you can still install Magento files in one click with certain hosting providers (see step #1 on the matter).

 Since Magento 2 ecommerce website development requires decent programming knowledge, you might also want to hire a Magento developer for this step or for the rest of the setup process.

-Every online store needs an eye-catching, mobile-friendly theme that will draw customer attention.
-Magento marketplace offers a wide variety of free and paid themes that are all easy to install, compatible across browsers, user- and SEO-friendly, and multilingual.
+Every online store needs an eye-catching, mobile-friendly theme that will draw your customer’s attention.
+Magento marketplace offers plenty of free and paid themes that are all easy to install, compatible across browsers, user- and SEO-friendly, and multilingual.
 Just pick one, retrieve the access key, and copy it in the Extension Manager of your Magento store.
 Any theme or extension purchased on Magento marketplace will appear in the Extension Manager and can be installed in one click.

 You can also find some design ideas on the websites like TemplateMonster and ThemeForest, where themes are free and community-created.